Home Linux BasicsHow To Add A Directory To PATH In Linux

 By sk

-Generally, the location of the executable file to launch an installed program will be added to the $PATH in Linux.
-Hence, you can run the program from anywhere in the shell, without typing the full path of the executable file.
-However, in some cases, you need to manually add a program's installation location to the $PATH.
+When you install a program in Linux, its executable file is usually added to the PATH environment variable.
+This lets you run the program from anywhere in the terminal without typing its full path.
+However, sometimes you may need to add the program’s location to the $PATH manually.
 In this brief tutorial, we will see how to add a directory to PATH in Linux operating systems.

 Why Should We Add a Directory to the $PATH?

 The other day I was testing a program named Macchina, which is written in Rust programming language.
-I installed Rust using conda package manager in my Ubuntu system, and then installed Macchina using Rust's cargo package manager.
+I had installed Rust using the Conda package manager in my Ubuntu system, and then installed Macchina using Rust's cargo package manager.

 When I tried to launch the Macchina program, the output said that the program is not installed.
-Again, I tried to install it and got the following error message:
+I tried installing it again and got the following message:

 Updating crates.io index